CodeChron/fullstack-js-with-meteor-react-docs/click_to_add_or_update_note_content.md

-# Add note content
+# View note content

-Next, we are going to allow for adding note content in the note details page.
-First, we need to add somewhere to store content and then publish the new field where it will be used.
+Next, let's display note content.

+We'll create an EditableContent component that display content in view mode by default and then switches to edit mode on click/tap.  if there is no content, we'll display a clickable message  Clicking on the message displays the content editor.